 Reaching Out to a Friend Who Smokes

-No matter whether you're an ex-smoker, a person who's never smoked or even a current smoker, you can still help your friend who's trying to quit.
+No matter whether you're an ex-smoker, a person who's never smoked or a current smoker, you can still help your friend who's trying to quit.

 What if You're a Former Smoker?